theneva/dissertation/src/discussion.md

 ### Modifiability

-Modifiability is a well-established quality attribute in software engineering [bass-clements-kazman:software-architecture-in-practice:2013], and applies to configuration code as well. @talwar:approaches-for-service-deployment:2005 [p.
+Modifiability is a well-established quality attribute in software engineering [bass-clements-kazman:software-architecture-in-practice:2013], and applies to configuration code as well. @talwar:comparison-of-approaches-to-service-deployment:2005 [p.
 74] defines the number of LOC required to express a configuration change---modify the configuration---as a quantifiable metric for modifiability.

 As discussed previously, using LOC as a metric is imprecise because markup and programming language vary greatly in conciseness.
 However, it is still a useful metric in combination with others, and is expressed as both the actual number of LOC and a relative grouping, which is one of (None, Low, Moderate, High).

 ### Time to deploy

-The actual time taken to deploy a service naturally ties in with the number of manual steps, which was discussed previously, but is also influenced by other factors.
+The actual time taken to deploy a service is proportional to the number of manual steps, which was discussed previously, but is also influenced by other factors.
 For example, building many services with a single centralised build server may lead to long queues, which prevents some of the benefits from implementing continuous deployment.

 The time to deploy any given service varies with many external factors such as the current deployment queue.
 Thus, an average value over some time in a real context is required to say anything meaningful about the real impact.
 In the framework, this time should be an average, and is expressed as one of (Seconds, Few minutes, Several minutes, Hours).